spookyQubit/refreshExtractiveNeuralSummarizer/README.md

 Env: pytorch_p36 (source activate pytorch_p36)
 ```

 The nature of the sentence extraction task involves higly skewed class statistics since the number of positive lables indicating summary-worthy sentences is far less than non summary-worthy sentences.
-In order to tackle this imbalance, one can set the class_weights parameter in config.py.
+In order to tackle this imbalance, one can set the class_weights parameter in config.py to be different than [1, 1].

 ### TODO
 - [ ] Test data